njoubert/spooky/README.md

 This code runs a wireless multi-node sensor networks, powering our wireless cinematography system.
 It currently assumes a python-compatible Linux computers at each node.
 (In our case, ODROID XU4 running Ubuntu and Python 2.7)

+## Contents

+### bin/

+- `groundstation(-local).sh`: Launch an instance of the grounstation.
+- `groundstation(-local).sh`: Launch an instance of the odroidperson.
+- `install.sh`: For nodes: Installs "spooky" systemctl daemon to start odroidperson.sh on boot.
+- `update-and-restart.sh`: For nodes: Pulls the latest git repo and relaunches daemon.

+### src/

+- `groundstation`: Main controller, single instance on your Laptop
+- `odroidperson`: Multiple Instances, One Per Odroid On Person
+- `replay`: Script to replay recorded data, as if live sensors are playing
+- `piksibase`: Helper executable, if you want to run only a ONLY a piksi SBP Broadcaster
+- `spooky`: Underlying shared library used by both parts

 ## TL;DR: Replay a Log!

 What a great place to start!